-For over a decade, DMD America has assisted our clients in complying with Vermont’s Pharmaceutical Marketer Price Disclosure law and, more recently, Colorado’s Drug Price Transparency law.
+For almost 20 years, DMD America has assisted our clients in complying with Vermont’s Pharmaceutical Marketer Price Disclosure law and, more recently, Colorado and Connecticut’s Drug Price Transparency laws.
 Our full-service program builds and updates your compliance forms from the ground up, so you don’t have to.

 Please don't hesitate to reach out to us with additional government transparency laws and/or compliance needs that you may have.